javid-aliyev/Translator-application/README.md

 9. **:exit** - quits the program.

 # More information
-Written on Windows 7 x64 and then on Linux Ubuntu LTS 18.04.4 x64 by Javid Aliyev.
+Written on Windows 7 x64 and then rewritten on Linux Ubuntu LTS 18.04.4 x64 by Javid Aliyev.